totorigolo/totorigolo.github.io/content/hello.md

 +++
 title = "Let's try something new" date = 2020-07-23
 description = "This is my first post on this blog.
-I describe my motivations"
+I describe my motivations for writing."

 [extra]
 extract_from = "content"